gryan337/zabbix-widgets-table/README.md

 ## Required Zabbix version

- - All versions of Zabbix 7.2
+ - There is currently a main branch and 7.2 branch.
+The 7.2 branch works with all versions of Zabbix 7.2.x. a Branch for version 7.4 will be coming soon.

 ## Purpose